 The primary larval foodplant of Glanville Fritillary is Ribwort Plantain Plantago lanceolata and other plantain species; it is also reported to use Spiked Speedwell Veronica spicata.
 In Britain the single brood of adults can usually be seen in flight from early May through to early July.

-The specimens shown on this page were photographed in central and southern France and in northern Italy.
+Most of the specimens shown on this page were photographed in central and southern France and in northern Italy.

 This page includes pictures kindly contributed Betty and Tony Rackham.